CodingTillWeDie/Project-5/README.md

 3. For this project, we used Java interface and generic data types (10 points).
 Also, we have performed unit testing on our methods (10 points).
 Lastly, we have included our screencast video that briefly explains our program (10 points).
 4. Here is the link to [the Javadoc's start page]().
 5. Here is the link to [our screencast video]() on YouTube.

+// NOTE: We have used the adjacency matrix to represent the given graph.
+In order to run our program and create a graph that was given from the project prompt, please run the main method in "GraphDriver.java".
+By running this main method, our program will automatically perform a breadth-first search and a depth-first search traversals on the given graph.